defuse/defuse.github.io/content/posts/zcash-51-percent-attack.md

 blocks would either not propagate through the network or would cause the network to halt.

-The halting behavior ensures that any large 51% attack will be detected, and can be responded-to by the engineers maintaining Zcash.
+The halting behavior ensures that any large 51% attack will be detected and can be responded-to by the engineers maintaining Zcash.
 This means that a user can reduce their risk of losing funds through a 51% attack by waiting for at least 100 confirmations.
 If they are then 51%-attacked, the alternative chain is not